 Homeschooling also gives you the opportunity to see the character flaws in your kids, and work on them daily as you are teaching them.
 If they are having a bad attitude, it’s much better to stop the work and deal with it than let them get two lessons done with a BAD attitude.

 When there is a problem with obedience, address it right away.
 Having the kids there gives us a definite OPPORTUNITY to work on their character.
 Don’t look at it as a disturbance, but rather take advantage of those chances to train them in Godly behavior and character.

 What you know or don’t know as you begin to home school, or continue to home school, isn’t the big issue.
 The most important thing you need to know is that youhave to rely on God.
 Don’t start a day of your school without first seeking Him in prayer for direction and wisdom.

-Here is an awesome tool to help you encourage your kids to obey right away, with a good attitude!
+Here is an awesome tool for our subscribers to help you encourage your kids to obey right away, with a good attitude!